isomerpages/nyp-sirs/_success-and-blog/1r-2019-8-7-3-methods-to-enter-chinese-market.md

 second_nav_title: Blog
 ---
 Date:   08-07-2019

 <img src="/images-2021/Blog_2019_3MethodstoEnterChineseMarket.jpg" style="width:80%;">

-<p>As the Chinese population becomes more affluent and consumer preferences become more sophisticated, demand for imported brands and goods have soared.
-Total import
-  value of foreign goods hit a record RMB 30,505 billion in 2018, a growth of almost 10% from 2017, and is expected to maintain steady growth over the next few years.
+<p>As the <a href="/success-and-blog/blog/5-trends-of-chinese-consumers">Chinese population becomes more affluent and consumer preferences become more sophisticated</a>, demand for imported brands and goods have soared.
+Total import value of foreign goods hit a record <a href="https://www.statista.com/statistics/257252/import-of-goods-to-china/">RMB 30,505 billion in 2018</a>, a growth of almost 10% from 2017, and is expected to maintain steady growth over the next few years.
 Despite the rapid increase in demand, many foreign brands still find it challenging to enter the Chinese market.
 In this article, we explore 3 key routes of China market entry and explore the pros and cons of each method.</p>

 <h4>1.
 Direct Importation</h4>